 Creating Pixel LED Reference Points

-Now , Lets create our first pixel LED reference point .Each Pixel LED reference point represents a physical pixel LED in your layout .
-To create pixel LED reference points we are going to use circles that have diameter of one inch.
+Lets create our first pixel LED reference point .Each Pixel LED reference point represents a physical pixel LED in your layout .
+To create pixel LED reference points we are going to use circles that have diameter of one unit.

 • Click on the circle tool from the left side tool bar .
 Then , left Click on anywhere in the workspace to place the center of the circle.